GrahamDumpleton-abandoned/powershift-cluster/README.rst

 This package provides an addon for the PowerShift CLI for managing a local OpenShift cluster.
-The commands provider a layer around the ``oc cluster up`` command, adding the ability to easily maintain persistent profiles for multiple instances of OpenShift.
+The commands provide a layer around the ``oc cluster up`` command, adding the ability to easily maintain persistent profiles for multiple local instances of OpenShift running on a Docker service.

 Installing this package will automatically result in the ``powershift`` package being installed, along with the ``powershift`` command line client